 Industrial Management at KTH

-The programme consists of a number of tailored courses exclusively provided for the programme.
-They form a detailed understanding of the three levels of value creation, as well as the interrelation between them.
+The programme consists of several tailored courses exclusively provided for the programme.
+They form a detailed understanding of the three levels of value creation and the interrelation between them.
 The learning process throughout the programme is enhanced by the integrated design of the compulsory courses – where case assignments, problem-based learning, and interaction with the industry are of central importance.
-The programme is designed around a number of mandatory courses covering theoretical knowledge and skills related to management of the key functions in industrial organisations.
-Furthermore, the individual and the industrial level of analysis are also covered, providing students with the capability of handling industrial challenges based on a systems perspective.
-Through the elective courses, students can specialise in a number of areas such as management, control, supply chain, project management, economics and leadership.
+The programme is designed around a number of mandatory courses covering theoretical knowledge and skills related to managing key functions in industrial organisations.
+Furthermore, the individual and the industrial level of analysis are also covered, providing you with the capability to handle industrial challenges from a systems perspective.
+Through the elective courses, you can specialise in a number of areas such as management, control, supply chain, project management, economics and leadership.

 The programme takes pride in having close contact and frequent interaction with industry leaders and their organisations.
-For example, all courses have guest lecturers from industry.
-Moreover, interview assignments, study visits and industrial projects are core activities in the curriculum, preparing all students to take on leadership positions in industrial and technology-intensive organisations after completing the programme.
+For example, all courses have guest lecturers from the industry.
+Moreover, interview assignments, study visits and industrial projects are core activities in the curriculum, preparing you to take on leadership positions in industrial and technology-intensive organisations after completing the programme.

 Find out what students from the programme think about their time at KTH.

-The master’s programme in Industrial Management offers a unique opportunity of combining and developing comprehensive engineering knowledge with advanced management and leadership skills.
+The master's programme in Industrial Management offers a unique opportunity of combining and developing comprehensive engineering knowledge with advanced management and leadership skills.
 This particular combination is very attractive for most industrial businesses worldwide.
-After completing the programme, the student will have developed suitable skills to take on a technology/management consultant role or a functional/project managerial position in international technology-based firms.
+After completing the programme, you will have developed relevant skills to take on a technology/management consultant role or a functional/project managerial position in international technology-based firms.